mbarkhau/bumpver/README.md

   --commit / --no-commit          Create a commit with all updated files.
   --tag-commit / --no-tag-commit  Tag the newly created commit.
   --push / --no-push              Push to the default remote.
+  --tag-scope [default|global|branch]
+                                  Tag scope for the current version.
   -h, --help                      Show this message and exit.
 ```